guoxiaoyong/guoxiaoyong.github.io/_posts/2016-07-08-pointer-to-virtual-functions.md

 ---
 layout: post
-title: "Pointer to Virtual Functions"
+title: "An Investigation On Pointers to Virtual Functions in C++"
 date: 2016-07-08 17:26:00 +0800
 categories: C++
 ---